MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 This setting is currently in preview.

-The default font for headers, footers, and watermarks is Calibri.
+Calibri is the default font for headers, footers, and watermark text.
 If you specify an alternative font name, make sure that it is available on the client devices that will apply the visual markers.
 Otherwise, the font that will be used is non-deterministic.

 ### Setting the font color

 You can choose from the list of available colors or specify a custom color by entering a hex triplet code for the red, green, and blue (RGB) components of the color.
 For example, **#DAA520**.

 If you need a reference for these codes, [Colors by Name](https://msdn.microsoft.com/library/aa358802\(v=vs.85).aspx) from the MSDN documentation is a helpful starting point.
-You also find these codes in many picture editing programs such as Microsoft Paint, where you choose a custom color from a palette and it automatically displays the RGB values.
+You also find these codes in many applications that let you edit pictures.
+For example, Microsoft Paint lets you choose a custom color from a palette and the RGB values are automatically displayed.

 ## Next steps